fablabbcn/smartcitizen-docs/docs/Components/Data Board/index.md

 ## Power management

-The power infrastructure of the Smart Smart Citizen Kit gives us the possibility of running directly from a USB power source with or without lithium battery, it is composed by:
-* [BQ24259 USB Charger](http://www.ti.com/lit/ds/symlink/bq24259.pdf) that manages external power regulation, battery fast charging (up to 2Ah) and USB OTG that allow us powering other devices from the SCK.
+The Smart Smart Citizen Kit gives us the possibility of running directly from a USB power source with or without lithium battery, using the [BQ24259 USB Charger](http://www.ti.com/lit/ds/symlink/bq24259.pdf).
+The charger manages external power regulation, battery fast charging (up to 2Ah) and USB OTG that allow us powering other devices from the SCK (currently not implemented).
-* [BQ27426](http://www.ti.com/lit/ds/symlink/bq27426.pdf) Battery Fuel Gauge for precise battery level measuring.

 Normaly the SCK uses a 2000 mAh [Lithium polymer battery](https://en.wikipedia.org/wiki/Lithium_polymer_battery) but it is possible to take advantage of larger batteries.
 The charging current is regulated with a manual imposed limit that can be configured, and also auto adjusts to the connected USB charger capacity.
-The normal time for completely charging the stock battery is between 2 and 3 hours.
 It is also possible to use solar panel (5v) to charge the SCK.

 The power consumption of the kit depends on which sensors are enabled and how often they are read/published.
 Between readings the kit goes to _sleep mode_ turning off almost all the subsystems and reducing the power consumption.

 In previous versions of the kit (V2.0 and before), the most power-hungry sensors were the SGX MICS gas sensors (NO~2~ and CO) which need an always-on heater with a permanent consumption of around 50 mAh (35 hours per charge).
 In V2.0 and V2.1, the PM sensor which needs a fan with a consumption of 35 mAh (50 hours per charge).
 To improve the power consumption, the PM Sensor works on _one-shot mode_ which turns the sensor off for 3/4ths of the time, and only taking a reading after the sensor has stabilised.

 The kit will operate normally: read sensors, post, and then go to sleep.
 Until the battery charge is below 3%.
 When that threshold is passed it will enter an emergency sleep mode and interrupt all the normal functions until the charge goes over 5%.

-### User feedback

-The charging and battery state information is shown through the led, with small flashes of different color depending on the state:

-* USB cable connected
-    * Orange flash - the battery **is charging**
-    * Green flash - **charge complete** _you can disconnect the kit_
-* No USB cable is connected
-    * No flash - **charge is over 15%**
-    * Orange flash and normal led Behavior (blue or pink breath) - **charge is under 15%** _connect the charger!_
-    * 3 ultra fast red flashes and NO other color - **charge is under 3%** (emergency sleep) _connect the charger!!
-NO readings are taken!!_

 ### Power consumption